codemissile/bookstore/README.md

 - **`catalog-service/`**: Flask backend for book catalog and inventory.

 ## Prerequisites
-Ensure you have the following installed with the specified versions:
+Ensure you have the following installed with these versions:

 | Software          | Version       | Download Link                                  |
 |-------------------|---------------|------------------------------------------------|